dansholds/grapple-comps-min/content/posts/14742-winter-impact-bjj-gi-2024.md

 We ARE allowing Spectators for this tournament.

-Online: 1 Spectator Ticket =13 USD
+Online- 1 Spectator Ticket =13 USD

 2 Spectator